Skip to content

 What is the difference between guanciale and pancetta?

-Guanciale and pancetta: cuts and preparation
+Guanciale and pancetta: cuts and preparations

-When to use guanciale or pancetta?
+When should you use guanciale or pancetta?

 Classic dishes with guanciale

-Dishes that use pancetta (or bacon)
+Dishes with pancetta (or bacon)

-Can guanciale be substituted with pancetta?
+Can guanciale be replaced with pancetta?

 Guanciale or pancetta: Conclusion